-If you have a complaint, please email or write to us with the details.
-You will have been given the name of the member of our staff who is dealing with your matter and the name of the relevant Supervisor.
+If you have a complaint, please write to us with the details.
+You have been given the name of the member of our staff who is dealing with your matter and the name of the relevant Supervisor.
 Any complaint should be addressed initially to the named Supervisor.

 What will happen next?